 The state began a slow decline from the 8th century CE, largely due to the rigidity of its class structure, still based on the bone rank system, the strict social classification of entitlements and obligations.
 Not only did the lack of opportunity to rise above the class of one's birth create a stagnation of ideas and innovations but the aristocracy began, too, to resent the power of the king.
 At the other end of the social ladder, the peasantry grew more and more resentful of the incessant taxes levied upon them.
 On top of that, local landed aristocrats became ever more difficult to control from the capital.
 The state was falling apart from within.

 Two individuals would cause particular trouble for the Silla kings.
-One Gyeon Hwon (Kyon Hwon), a peasant leader, took advantage of the political unrest in 892 CE and formed a revival of the old Baekje kingdom in the south-west.
-Meanwhile, an aristocratic-Buddhist monk leader, Gung Ye (Kungye), declared a new Goguryeo state in the north in 901 CE, known as Later Goguryeo.
-There then followed another messy power struggle for control of the peninsula just as there had been in the Three Kingdoms period, indeed this period is often referred to as the Later Three kingdoms period.
-Kyon Hwon attacked Kumsong in 927 CE while Gung Ye's unpopular and fanatical tyranny led to his death a the hands of his people.
-He was succeeded by his first minister, the able Wang Geon (Wang Kon), in 918 CE who attacked Later Baekje, now beset by leadership in-fighting, and then Silla.
-The last Silla king, Kyongsun, surrendered in 935 CE and left Wang Kon to unify the country once again but under a new name, the Goryeo Dynasty.
+One Gyeon Hwon, a peasant leader, took advantage of the political unrest in 892 CE and formed a revival of the old Baekje kingdom in the south-west.
+Meanwhile, an aristocratic-Buddhist monk leader, Gung Ye, declared a new Goguryeo state in the north in 901 CE, known as Later Goguryeo.
+There then followed another messy power struggle for control of the peninsula just as there had been in the Three Kingdoms Period, indeed this period is often referred to as the Later Three kingdoms Period.
+Kyon Hwon attacked Geumseong in 927 CE while Gung Ye's unpopular and fanatical tyranny led to his death at the hands of his people.
+He was succeeded by his first minister, the able Wang Geon, in 918 CE, who attacked Later Baekje, now beset by leadership in-fighting, and then Silla.
+The last Silla king, Gyeongsun, surrendered in 935 CE and left Wang Geon to unify the country once again but under a new name, the Goryeo Dynasty.

 From then on the kingdom flourished and the capital Songdo boasted over 1,000 shops.
 For the first time Korea minted its own coinage (996 CE), and the unbyong (aka hwalgu) silver vases were made from 1101 CE which took the shape of the Goryeo empire and were marked as legitimate currency by having the official state seal engraved on them.
 Movable metal type printing was invented and the older method of woodblock printing refined.
 The period then saw a boom in Buddhist texts and an interest in documenting the history of the country with the famous Samguk sagi ('History of the Three Kingdoms') written in 1145 CE by Kim Pu-sik.